PDESoft/website/index.md

 ## PDESoft 2026

 PDESoft 2026 will be held in Vienna.
-More details will be available here soon.
+More details can be found on [the PDESoft 2026 website](https://2026.pdesoft.org).

 ## Past PDESoft conferences